CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ### Outrigger Dimensions
 A dimension can contain a reference to another dimension table.
 For instance, a bank account dimension can reference a separate dimension representing the date the account was opened.
 These secondary dimension references are called outrigger dimensions.
 Outrigger dimensions are permissible, but should be used sparingly.
 In most cases, the correlations between dimensions should be demoted to a fact table, where both dimensions are represented as separate foreign keys.

+### Dimension-to-Dimension Table Joins
+`Dimensions can contain references to other dimensions`.
+Although these relationships can be modeled with outrigger dimensions, in some cases, the existence of a foreign key to the outrigger dimension in the base dimension can result in explosive growth of the base dimension because type 2 changes in the outrigger force corresponding type 2 processing in the base dimension. `This explosive growth can often be avoided if you demote the correlation between dimensions by placing the foreign key of the outrigger in the fact table rather than in the base dimension`.
+This means the correlation between the dimensions can be discovered only by traversing the fact table, but this may be acceptable, especially if the fact table is a periodic snapshot where all the keys for all the dimensions are guaranteed to be present for each reporting period.

 ## Integration via Conformed Dimensions
 Techniques to integrate data from diff erent business processes.